 1. Choose your new WordPress theme and testing environment.

-When you’re picking a WordPress theme, it’s perfectly fine to choose a few that you like and test out each one.
-Once you find the one that works, you can customize it after you install it into your WordPress account.
+When picking a WordPress theme, it’s perfectly fine to choose a few you like and test out each one.
+Then, once you find the one that works, you can customize it after you install it into your WordPress account.

-You can look for new themes by navigating to Appearance, then select Themes and then click the option to Add New.
+You can look for new themes by navigating to Appearance, selecting Themes, and then clicking Add New.

 From there, you’ll see a marketplace full of different WordPress themes.
-Each has an option to preview and includes a brief description of the theme.
-There’s also a star rating, so you can see how other users rate each theme.
+Each can be previewed and includes a brief description of the theme.
+There’s also a star rating to see how other users rate each theme.

 2. Install your WordPress theme.